finwo/node-event/README.md

 Simply load the module through require.

 ```
-var gevent = require('global-events');
+var gsevent = require('gsevent');
 ```

 ## Contributing

-After checking the [Github issues](https://github.com/finwo/node-global-events/issues) and confirming that your request isn't already being worked on, feel free to spawn a new fork of the develop branch & send in a pull request.
+After checking the [Github issues](https://github.com/finwo/node-global-scope-events/issues) and confirming that your request isn't already being worked on, feel free to spawn a new fork of the develop branch & send in a pull request.

 The develop branch is merged periodically into the master after confirming it's stable, to make sure the master always contains a production-ready version.